Futures Trading Basics

 Futures are not suitable for every investor.
 Important risks include:

-- Leverage risk: even small price moves can produce large percentage losses.
+- Leverage risk: even small price moves can produce large percentage losses relative to margin.

-- Gap risk: markets can jump on news, skipping over stop orders.
+- Gap risk: markets can jump on news, skipping over stop orders and causing larger-than-expected losses.

-- Liquidity risk: some contracts trade thinly, making it harder to enter or exit.
+- Liquidity risk: some contracts trade thinly, making it harder or more expensive to enter or exit.

-- Complexity: rollover mechanics, contract specs and margin rules can be confusing.
+- Complexity: rollover mechanics, contract specs, and the impact of interest rates or storage costs can be confusing.

 - Hedge equity portfolios against market downturns.